activecollab/Insight/README.md

 1. **Trial** - User is in trial mode.
 Conversion or cancelation is expected.
 If not, we'll consider an account as retired.
 2. **Free** - User is using an account in free mode.
 What this means to your app may very, but from Insight's perspective, it means that you have 0 MRR from this account,
 3. **Paid** - User is paying for the service.
 MRR must exist (and we all know that MRR is good for business),
-4. **Retired** - Account got archived because of "neglect" (user stopped testing the software, or paying, but did not cancel; payment failed and user did not update billing info etc),
+4. **Retired** - Account got archived because of "neglect" (user stopped testing the software, or paying, but did not convert or cancel; payment failed and user did not update billing info etc),
-5. **Canceled** - Account is archived (or even completely removed) because on user's request.
+5. **Canceled** - Account is archived (or even completely removed) because user request that.

 ## Metrics